archiejs/archiejs-docs/README.md

 We have used them in following ways :-

-* Wrap modules into functions that are seamlessly called over redis-pub sub
+* Wrap modules such that they can be seamlessly called over redis-pub sub (like making normal function calls)
-* Integrate mongodb schema files as archiejs services
+* Integrate mongodb schema files as archiejs services in a cleaner fashion

 ## Demo apps